Part - A

 - The Finance Minister said that a phased manufacturing plan for solar cells and solar panels would be notified to build up domestic capacity.
 She announced raising duty on solar inverters from 5 per cent to 20 per cent and on solar lanterns from 5 per cent to 15 per cent.

 In her Budget speech, the Finance Minister said that there is immense potential in manufacturing heavy capital equipment domestically and the rate structure will be comprehensively reviewed in due course.
 However, she announced a revision in duty rates on certain items immediately, including tunnel boring machines and certain auto parts.

 The Budget proposes specific changes to benefit MSMEs, including increasing duty on steel screws, plastic builder wares and prawn feed.
 It also rationalizes exemption on import of duty-free items as an incentive to exporters of garments leather and handicraft items.
 It also provides an exemption on imports of certain kinds of leather and raises custom duty on finished synthetic gemstones.

 The Finance Minister announced raising custom duty on cotton, raw silk and silk yarn to benefit farmers.
 She also announced withdrawing end-use based concessions on denatured ethyl alcohol.
 The Minister also proposed an Agriculture Infrastructure and Development Cess on a small number of items.
 She said "while applying the cess, we have taken care not to put additional burden on consumers on most items.

 Regarding rationalization of procedures and easing of compliance, the Finance Minister proposed some ADD and CVD levies provisions.
-She also said that to complete customs investigation, definite timelines are being prescribed.
-The Minister said that the Turant Custom Initiative rolled out in 2020 has helped put a check of misuse of FTAs.
+She also said that to complete a customs investigation, definite timelines are being prescribed.
+The Minister said that the Turant Custom Initiative rolled out in 2020 has helped put a check on misuse of FTAs.